 Liquids Unloading of Natural Gas Wells

-Beginning January 1, 2018, owners or operators of natural gas wells at facilities located in sectors listed in section 95666 that are vented to the atmosphere for the purpose of liquids unloading shall perform one of the following:
+Owners or operators of natural gas wells at facilities in sectors listed in section 95666 that are vented to the atmosphere for the purpose of liquids unloading shall perform one of the following:

 Collect the vented natural gas with the use of a vapor collection system as specified in section 95671; or,

-Measure the volume of natural gas vented by direct measurement (high volume sampling, bagging, calibrated flow measuring instrument); or,
+Measure the volume of natural gas vented by direct measurement; or,

-Calculate the volume of natural gas vented using the Liquid Unloading Calculation listed in Appendix B or according to the Air Resources Board Regulation for the Mandatory Reporting of Greenhouse Gas Emissions, Title 17, Division 3, Chapter 1, Subchapter 10, Article 2, Subarticle 5, Section 95153(e) (December 31, 2014), which is incorporated herein by reference; and,
+Calculate the volume of natural gas vented using the Liquid Unloading Calculation listed in Appendix B or according to the California Air Resources Board Regulation for the Mandatory Reporting of Greenhouse Gas Emissions, Title 17, Division 3, Chapter 1, Subchapter 10, Article 2, Subarticle 5, Section 95153(e) (December 31, 2014), which is incorporated herein by reference.

-Record the volume of natural gas vented and specify the calculation method used or specify if the volume was measured by direct measurement as specified in Appendix A, Table A2.
+Owners or operators shall record the volume of natural gas vented and specify the calculation method used or specify if the volume was measured by direct measurement as specified in Appendix A, Table A2.

-Owners or operators shall maintain, and make available upon request by the ARB Executive Officer, a record of the volume of natural gas vented to perform liquids unloading as well as equipment installed in the natural gas well(s) designed to automatically perform liquids unloading (e.g., foaming agent, velocity tubing, plunger lift, etc.) as specified in Appendix A, Table A2 and shall report the results to ARB once per calendar year as specified in section 95673 of this subarticle.
+Owners or operators shall maintain, and make available upon request by the CARB Executive Officer, a record of the volume of natural gas vented to perform liquids unloading as well as the manual method used (e.g., foaming agent) or equipment installed in the natural gas well(s) designed to automatically perform liquids unloading (e.g., velocity tubing, plunger lift, etc.) as specified in Appendix A, Table A2 and shall report the results to CARB once per calendar year as specified in section 95673 of this subarticle.

 Well Casing Vents

-Beginning January 1, 2018, owners or operators of wells located at facilities located in sectors listed in section 95666 with a well casing vent that is open to the atmosphere shall measure the natural gas flow rate from the well casing vent annually by direct measurement (high volume sampling, bagging, calibrated flow measuring instrument); and,
+Owners or operators of wells located at facilities in sectors listed in section 95666 with a well casing vent that is open to the atmosphere shall measure the natural gas flow rate from the well casing vent annually by direct measurement.

+A well casing vent that is opened solely for conducting attended routine or periodic maintenance or attended testing would not constitute an open well casing vent.

+The owner or operator shall not measure the open well casing vent when it is being operated under negative pressure (e.g., when it is operated on a vacuum).

+The owner or operator shall estimate the percentage of the calendar year that the well casing vent is open to the atmosphere.

-The owner or operator shall maintain, and make available upon request by the ARB Executive Officer, a record of each well casing vent flow rate measurement as specified in Appendix A, Table A7 and shall report the results to ARB once per calendar year as specified in section 95673 of this subarticle.
+The owner or operator shall maintain, and make available upon request by the CARB Executive Officer, a record of each well casing vent flow rate measurement and percentage of the calendar year the well casing vent is open to the atmosphere as specified in Appendix A, Table A7 and shall report the results to CARB once per calendar year as specified in section 95673 of this subarticle.

+If the owner or operator measures the natural gas flow rate from the well casing vent more than once per calendar year, they shall report the average well casing vent flow rate for the calendar year to CARB.

 Natural Gas Underground Storage Facility Monitoring Requirements

-As of the effective date of this subarticle, owners or operators of natural gas underground storage facilities located in sectors listed in section 95666 that have a leak detection protocol approved by the Department of Conservation Division of Oil, Gas, and Geothermal Resources shall continue to implement that plan until a monitoring plan is fully approved by ARB and all monitoring equipment specified in this subarticle is installed and fully operational.

-By January 1, 2018, owners or operators of natural gas underground storage facilities listed in section 95666 shall submit to ARB a monitoring plan that contains equipment specifications and procedures for each of the monitoring requirements specified in section 95668(h)(5) of this subarticle; and,
+Owners or operators of natural gas underground storage facilities listed in section 95666 shall have a monitoring plan approved by the CARB Executive Officer that contains equipment specifications and quality assurance procedures for each of the monitoring requirements specified in section 95668(h)(4) of this subarticle.